+The differences between muesli and granola begin with their ingredients.
 In this age of fast lifestyles where people have limited time for all activities, breakfast often poses a problem for housewives.
-Even for those working women who need to reach their workplace looking after the nutrition needs of their family, there is always a time crunch while preparing breakfast.
-Granola and Muesli are two popular breakfast cereals that promise all the nutrition required by kids, women and busy executives.
+Even for those working women who need to reach their workplace looking after the nutritional needs of their family, there is always a time crunch while preparing breakfast.
+Granola and Muesli are two popular breakfast cereals that promise all the nutrition required by kids, women, and busy executives.
 Though, there are many similarities in these two cereals it cannot be said that both are same or used interchangeably.
-Not only granola has different origins than muesli, both have different ingredients, different nutritional values and different preparation methods.
-This article attempts to highlight the differences between granola and muesli.
+Not only granola has different origins than muesli, both have different ingredients, different nutritional values, and different preparation methods.
+One can just add milk or yogurt to enjoy a delicious breakfast, whether it is granola or muesli.
+But knowing the differences would be helpful in choosing the right one for you.
+This article attempts to highlight those differences between granola and muesli.

-One can just add milk or yoghurt to enjoy a delicious breakfast, whether it is granola or muesli.
-But do you know the differences?
-Well, to begin with, muesli was developed by a Swiss nutritionist Dr. Bircher Benner during the break of the nineteenth century as a health food for faster recovery of patients during their rehabilitation.
+Granola is also a type of cereal with grains and fruits and nuts.
 On the other hand, granola was invented or developed by Dr. James Caleb in New York in 1894 with the same intention of speeding up recovery of patients.
 Granola was not so popular among the masses, and it was the hippie culture in the sixties that revived the fortunes of this breakfast cereal in the US.

-Surprisingly, both granola as well as muesli is a mixture of grains such as oats, nuts, dried fruits with occasional wheat germ and bran.
+Surprisingly, both granola, as well as muesli, are a mixture of grains such as oats, nuts, dried fruits with occasional wheat germ and bran.
 Even their looks are similar, and it is normal for someone not knowing about them to be confused in a shopping mall.
 When it comes to the preparation of granola, granola has a crispy flavor as it is roasted in honey and oil, and has additional sugar and fat content making it different from muesli.
-This is why a cup of granola is a power house of energy, giving a whopping 597 calories.
-On the other hand, muesli provides only about half this amount of calories in a cup (297).
+This is why a cup of granola is a power house of energy, giving a whopping 4532 calories.
+As you can see this is about twice the amount of calories provided by muesli.

 What is the difference between Muesli and Granola?

-• Muesli was developed by a Swiss nutritionist for faster rehabilitation of patients, while granola was prepared by a doctor in US for the same purpose, both around the same time at the end of the 19th century
+• Granola was prepared by Dr. James Caleb in US for the same purpose around the same time at the end of the 19th century.

-• Granola is roasted in honey and oil, and thus, has a crispy and rich flavor.
+• As granola has a coating of sugary syrup and is roasted in honey and oil, it has a crispy and rich flavor.